 Instructions for claimants are available on the Claimant Appeals web page.
 Instructions for employers are available on the Employer Appeals web page.

-When a Board or a Workforce Solutions Office receives an appeal by mail, staff must date-stamp the appeal on the day received and scan and attach the postmarked envelope in which it arrived.
+When a Board Workforce Solutions Office receives an appeal by mail, Workforce Solutions Office staff must date-stamp the appeal on the day received and scan and attach the postmarked envelope in which it arrived.
 Forward both by email within one business day of receipt to appeals.fax@twc.texas.gov.

 Access to Workforce Solutions Office Resources

-Boards must be aware that claimants and employers may request to use a Workforce Solutions Office computer, telephone, or fax machine to address matters related to their claims, including appeals, without providing specific information on the appeal.
+TWC and Boards must be aware that claimants and employers may request to use a Workforce Solutions Office computer, telephone, or fax machine to address matters related to their claims, including appeals, without providing specific information on the appeal.

-Boards must ensure that, upon request, Workforce Solutions Office staff provide claimants and employers access to the following:
+TWC and Boards must ensure that, upon request, Workforce Solutions Office staff provide claimants and employers access to the following:

 Computer with internet access